marksimi/omscs_schedule_2_gcal/README.md

 ## Import to Google Calendar

-You can easily import the class schedule to your Google Calendar by following these steps:
+You can easily import the class schedule to your Google Calendar by following these steps ([or this YouTube video](https://youtu.be/SEV5bjQ2Wi8?si=FcGyj8wB6471wvxc&t=294)):

 1. Download the desired CSV file from this repository.
 2. Open Google Calendar.